 Splitting Aces Entitles Players to a Single Card

-In normal blackjack, when you double down on a favorable total, you do so knowing that the dealer will only deliver a single card to complete your hand.
+When you double down on a favorable total in regular blackjack, you do so knowing that the dealer will only deliver a single card to complete your hand.
 That’s part of the risk, and the thrill, associated with doubling down.
 In Blackjack Plus, this rule has been shifted to splitting aces, so whenever you decide to split the A-A combination into two new hands, you’ll only receive one card each to complete them.
 This makes splitting aces a somewhat risky play, as you can easily be dealt a low card to form the new hand, leaving you with no options through which to improve.

 Any Five-Card Hand That Hasn’t Busted is an Automatic Winner